hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

 + Deep autoencoders
   + always looking like a nice way to do nonlinear dimensional reduction
     + providing flexible mapping both ways
-    + mapping cable to be nonlinear
+    + mapping able to be nonlinear
     + linear (or better) learning time in the number of training cases
-    + final encoding model: fairly compact and fast $\impliedby$ multiplication of matrices fro each layer
+    + final encoding model: fairly compact and fast $\impliedby$ multiplication of matrices for each layer
   + difficulties
     + very difficult to optimize deep autoencoders using backpropagation
-    + small initial weights $\ni$ backpropagation gradient vanished
+    + small initial weights $\to$ backpropagation gradient vanished
   + Solutions
     + unspervised layer-by-layer pre-training
     + initializing the weights carefully as in Echo-state nets